Electromagnetic theories of consciousness: Objections

 In a circa-2002 publication of The Journal of Consciousness Studies, the electromagnetic theory of consciousness faced an uphill battle for acceptance among cognitive scientists.
-Scientific studies of consciousness have only recently begun to gain acceptance as legitimate subjects requiring scientific discipline, and some think field theories like McFadden's are unscientific beliefs that threaten their hard-won legitimacy.

-"No serious researcher I know believes in an electromagnetic theory of consciousness," Bernard Baars wrote in an e-mail.
+"No serious researcher I know believes in an electromagnetic theory of consciousness", Bernard Baars wrote in an e-mail.
 Baars is a neurobiologist and co-editor of Consciousness and Cognition, another scientific journal in the field.
-"It's not really worth talking about scientifically," he was quoted as saying.
+"It's not really worth talking about scientifically", he was quoted as saying.

-McFadden acknowledges that his theory—which he calls the "cemi field theory"—is far from proven but he argues that it is certainly a legitimate line of scientific inquiry.
+McFadden acknowledges that his theory, which he calls the "cemi field theory", is far from proven but he argues that it is certainly a legitimate line of scientific inquiry.
 His article underwent peer review before publication.
-In fact, Baars is on the editorial board of the journal that published it.